 From the parking area, a 15 minute trek down some stairs, through water streams and squeezing yourself between large rocks will get you to this fall.
 What makes this fall so unique and therefore popular is the fact that Tukad Cepung is a waterfall within a cave.
 A large open ceiling in the cave lets the water drop into this surreal cave and if coming here on a bright sunny day the overall experience is increased.

 We came early and were willing to sacrifice the natural phenomenon to have a less crowded place.
 Since we were here quite early, lighting wasn’t so good but we still had a great experience.

 To the other side of the cave and along a small stream there is another waterfall which is small and nestled in beautiful jungle.

 The entrance fee is 15k IDR per person (1 USD).

-Tip: You will need sandals to walk in the water stream with its bed full of pebbles.
+Tip: You will need sandals to walk through the pebbly water stream.

 Penglipuran is a traditional Balinese village and not so popular with western tourists in fact most of the other visitors were locals.
 Simply getting to the village is quite a sight as the road leads through a bamboo forest where in some areas these tall bamboo have toppled over creating a picturesque archway.

 The village is built along a multi tiered sloped hill.
 A wide pebbled path passes through these traditional houses and leads up to the temple which overlooks this village.
 Traditional Balinese gateways leads to the charming houses and the entrance are made pretty with coloured flowers, plants and trees.
 On one of the side streets, is a well maintained garden with flowers, photo spots and huge bamboo trees.

 Other Things To Do to the West of Ubud’s centre